ncss-tech/vitrusa/README.md

 -----------------------
 Region 11 Web Application https://usda.shinyapps.io/r11_app/.

-This is a shiny app which uses R, USDA Soil Data Access and LIMS to create useful plots and reports for understanding soils.
+This is a shiny app which uses R, USDA Soil Data Access and NASIS Web Reports to create useful plots and reports for understanding soils.
 The app can be found in the r11_app folder.

 Experimental Shiny Apps
 -----------------------